PoisotLab/ms_metaweb_perspectives/README.md

 decisions at the national scale).
 As information on species interaction networks structure is increasingly leveraged as a tool to guide conservation actions [see *e.g.* recent discussions for food-web based conservation; @Eero2021UseFoo;
-@NamanFooWeb; @Stier2017IntExp], the need to appraise and correct biases that are unwittingly propagated to algorithms when embedded from the original data is paramount.
+@Naman2022FooWeb; @Stier2017IntExp], the need to appraise and correct biases that are unwittingly propagated to algorithms when embedded from the original data is paramount.
 Predictive approaches deployed at the continental scale, no matter their intent, originate in the framework that contributed to the ongoing